HendrixNguyen/vrillar-test/README.md

     yarn crawling

-To start the Rest API:
+Copy then .env.example to .env and then start the Rest API:

     yarn start